 The town prospered for four hundred years until, in the 19th century, a series of droughts caused crops to fail.
 Much of the, by now 10,000 population, emigrated to other parts of Spain and the Americas.
 A local legend insists that Walt Disney was one of the emigrants, although officially he was born in Chicago in 1901.

-Mojácar is now within the last semi-arid zone in Europe.
+Mojácar is now on the edge of the last semi-arid zone in Europe.
 It is blessed by over 3000 hours of sunshine per year, a benign temperature in winter and rainfall of less than 40 mm.
 By the 1960s the population was down to fewer than 1000 people.
-In a spark of genius the local politicians realised that the only things going for the town were its climate and the spectacular scenery surrounding the area, including the Cabo de Gata just a few kilometres south-west.
+In a spark of genius, the local politicians realised that the only things going for the town were its climate and the spectacular scenery surrounding the area, including the Cabo de Gata just a few kilometres south-west.
 They decided to award free land to anybody that would build on it.
 The offer was eagerly taken up by the afore-mentioned artistic types who established an artist’s colony.
 The houses were painted white, flowers of every hue appeared in tubs, growing up walls and on balconies.
 Artisan shops flourished, and Indalo arrived.
-It was not long before expats from all over Europe and large numbers of tourists started to descend on the town.
+It was not long before ex-pats from all over Europe and large numbers of tourists started to descend on the town.

 Within Mojácar, a fantastic array of restaurants, most with spectacular views from their terraces, opened to cater for the hungry hoards.
 Two kilometres away, hotels and holiday accommodation sprang up just behind the long, sweeping beach, that runs 10 kilometres all the way to the industrial town and port of Garrucha.
 The coastal strip became known as Mojácar Playa.